meteor/meteor/content/writing-packages.md

 <h2 id="adding-files">Adding files and assets</h2>

-The main function of an Atmosphere package is to contain source code (JS, CSS, and any transpiled languages) and assets (images, fonts, and more).
-They act as a unit of code organization, give the developer complete control over which files are loaded where, and can be shared between different applications.
+The main function of an Atmosphere package is to contain source code (JS, CSS, and any transpiled languages) and assets (images, fonts, and more) that will be shared across different applications.

 <h3 id="adding-javascript">Adding JavaScript</h3>